Emotiv/cortex-example/python/README.md

 - `cortex.py` - the wrapper lib around Emotiv Cortex API

-- `training.py` - demostrate Mental Command training and actions in live with the Python wrapper
+- `training.py` - demostrate Mental Command training and actions in live with the Python wrapper For more details on the API please check out https://emotiv.gitbook.io/cortex-api/bci

-- `sub_data.py` - demostrate subcribe data output from cortex : eeg, motion, band power and performance metric
+- `sub_data.py` - demostrate subcribe data output from cortex : eeg, motion, band power and performance metric.

-For more details on the API please check out https://emotiv.gitbook.io/cortex-api/bci
+For more details, please check https://emotiv.gitbook.io/cortex-api/data-subscription